Key Takeaways:

 Authorized signers on business bank accounts are able to legally perform transactions on behalf of limited liability companies (LLCs).
 The LLC retains ownership of the bank account.

-To clarify, the LLC has all of the rights and responsibilities associated with the entity's bank account, but an authorized signer is allowed to do business in the same way as the owner.
+To clarify, the LLC has all the rights and responsibilities associated with the entity’s bank account, but an authorized signer is allowed to do business in the same way as the owner.
 However, an authorized signer does not have the same legal responsibilities as an owner.
 This means that a highly trusted individual should be the second authorized signer on an LLC business bank account.
-By law, an authorized signer is permitted to make financial transactions from the account such as spending or committing company funds.
+By law, an authorized signer is permitted to make financial transactions from the account, such as spending or committing company funds.

 Signature authority can be granted by an LLC to one or more individuals for all legal and financial documents or permission can be authorized for only specific accounts or transactions.
 Additionally, sometimes different positions have the authority to sign off on specific paperwork.
 For example, a managing member or LLC president may be the authorized signer for the following records: